On sampling diluted Spin-Glasses with unbounded interactions: Existence of Block-Partition - Proof of

-To prove \Cref{theorem:HBlockExistence}, we firstly introduce a new notion of partition of the set of vertices of $\G=\G(n,d/n)$.
+We prove \Cref{theorem:HBlockExistence}, by introducing a new notion of partition of the set of vertices of $\G=\G(n,d/n)$.
 We call it $(\varepsilon,r)$-decomposition.
 This notion is slightly different from what we describe in \Cref{def:BlockPartition}.
 The new decomposition is a stepping stone towards establishing the existence of the $\varepsilon$-block partition.

 Consider distribution $\mu_{\InAct, \beta, \Field}$ on $\G=\G(n,d/n)$ as defined in \eqref{eq:InteractionMatrixAtBlockPartition} and \eqref{eq:DefOfGibbsii} for $\beta$ and $\Field$ as specified in \Cref{theorem:HBlockExistence}.
 Given parameter $\varepsilon\in (0,1)$, consider the $\varepsilon$-weights as defined in \eqref{def:VertexWeights} and \eqref{def:WightOfPath} with respect to the distribution $\mu_{\InAct, \beta, \Field}$.